davesayers2014/Picon/README.md

 # Picon updater script

-Plugins to download and run scripts to download picons and places them in hdd and hdd/SkyQ folders
+Plugins to download and run scripts to download Ocram's light on transparent picons from my GitHub branch and places them in hdd (100x60 picons) and hdd/SkyQ (220x132 picons)

 Download the plugin you want to use: